hca-foundation/teachforamerica/README.md

-# McNeilly Center Contact Portal
+# Tech for America Contact Portal

 This is the code repository for the McNeilly Center's 2018 Hack for the Community project.
 As per the [requirements document](docs/requirements.pdf), this is a "web-based application to collect contact information from parents and staff and communicate important messages via text or email."